jbf302/nfl_data_py/nflplotpy/examples/README.md

 3. **Explore Colors**: Try different team color combinations
 4. **Add Reference Lines**: Use median/mean lines for context
 5. **Export High-DPI**: Save plots with `dpi=300` for presentations
+6. **🆕 Try Interactive**: Run the plotly examples and open HTML outputs in browser
+7. **🆕 Analyze Trends**: Use the 4th down scripts to validate your own hypotheses

 ## 📚 Documentation